Nicole Cade

 Profile

-Nicole joined the Katz School of Business in 2016 after receiving her PhD from the University of Washington.
+Nicole joined Pitt Business in 2016 after receiving her PhD from the University of Washington.
 Prior to pursuing her PhD, Nicole worked as a hedge fund accountant at International Fund Services in New York after beginning her professional career on the Municipal Bond Sales and Trading desk at Merrill Lynch.
-Nicole received a Bachelor’s degree in Accountancy from Ithaca College in 2008.
+Nicole received her Bachelor’s degree in Accountancy (with a minor in Mathematics) from Ithaca College.

 Nicole’s research focuses on individual judgment and decision-making in financial reporting.
-Nicole’s interest in this area grew out of her work experience in the financial services industry, first as a user of and then as a preparer of financial reports.
+Her interest in this area grew out of her work experience in the financial services industry, first as a user and then a preparer of financial reports.

 Nicole’s teaching interests include varying levels of financial accounting.